mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 ### Task #2
 The application should be extended to expose the following REST APIs:
-1. Change single field of main entity.
+1. Change single field of main entity (using HTTP PATCH method).
 2. Make an order (or any relevant action) on main entity for a User.
 3. Get information about user’s orders.
 4. Get information about user’s order: cost and timestamp of a purchase.